From August 2025 you can apply as a domestic student for entry to Adelaide University in 2026.

 The Bachelor of Biomedical and Health Sciences is a dynamic three-year program that dives into human biology, health and disease.
 Teaching across the health and medical science disciplines, it gives you the essential skills and knowledge to succeed in the evolving health landscape.

 As a biomedical and health sciences student, you'll take core courses in health systems, research, anatomy and physiology.
-You’ll develop a comprehensive understanding of health and care via cross-cultural and First Nations perspectives that are embedded in the degree.
+You’ll develop a comprehensive understanding of health and care, which includes essential cross-cultural and First Nations perspectives embedded in the degree.

-Majoring in Microbiology and Immunology, you’ll learn how infectious agents interact with human hosts at the molecular, cellular, individual patient and community levels to cause disease.
+In your Microbiology and Immunology major, you’ll learn how infectious agents interact with human hosts at the molecular, cellular, individual patient and community levels to cause disease.
 Explore biology and study the science of cells, molecules, bacteria, microbial genetics and biochemistry.

 Discover how our bodies react to bacteria, viruses and parasites, and how our immune system fights pathogens.
 Learn about virus structure, replication and infection processes – gaining insights into viral infections, vaccines and antiviral drugs.
-You’ll also explore the global impacts of infectious diseases, including the challenges posed by antibiotic resistance.
+Investigate the global impacts of infectious diseases, including the urgent challenges posed by the increasing resistance to antibiotic and antiviral therapies.

 Build lab skills and apply molecular and cellular biology techniques in up to 100 hours of practical classes across your second and third years.
 In your final year, you'll also complete a Work Integrated Learning placement – providing hands-on experience in professional or research settings.